bhstark2/latency/report.md

 the measurement methods and methodology to use for this testing.

 * Any developer of a working latency test should:
 	- Transparently disclose their measurement methodology;

-	- NOT report mean or median results;
+	- Highlight 98th or 99th percentile (or higher) packet latency as the most salient metric;

-	- Report on 98th or 99th percentile (or higher) results;
+	- DO NOT present mean or median packet latency as being reflective of real-world user experience (or simply don't report them);
 	- Report on the variability of working latency (jitter);
 	- Visually represent cumulative results in a cumulative distribution function (CDF) chart, in addition to any other methods.